In his masterpiece of prose poetry, Chicago: City on the Make, Nelson Algren wrote:

 The Movement for Reform Judaism (UK) points out that the addition has been controversial, adding a note from a classical source:

 A powerful rabbinic midrash asks the question why the children of Israel had to endure slavery in Egypt.
 It answers that the sons of Rachel and Leah dismissed the sons of Bilhah and Zilpah on the grounds that they were the children of slaves and of less worth.
-By experiencing slavery in Egypt all the descendents of Jacob were made equal in this regard.
+By experiencing slavery in Egypt all the descendants of Jacob were made equal in this regard.

 “Prayer Book in the Making”